One Night with the King: Plot

 On their night with the king, each female candidate is allowed to bring along whatever she wishes from the harem.
 She goes in the evening and returns in the morning to a second harem.
 She will not be able to return to the king unless she pleases him and he summons her by name.
 During their preparation, Hegai discovers that Esther can read and listens to her reading to the other contenders.
 He admires her bravery.
 Late into the night, he brings her to King Xerxes to read to him.
 She starts reading from the assigned scroll and then begins telling the love story of Jacob and Rachel (from the Old Testament).
 The king is amused and intrigued and dismisses her, saying that she shall read to him again.
 Esther falls in love with the king.
 When it is Esther's turn for her "one night with the king", she only wears what Hegai advises.
 She wins the king's favor by revealing her heart to him.
 He chooses her and crowns her queen.

+After Xerxes and his loyal statesman Prince Memucan leave for war, Prince Admatha abandons his political schemes and decides to use force.
+He turns to his eunuchs who know of poison and aligns himself with Haman, laying the groundwork for a coup.
+However, Mordecai learns his plot outside of the palace and alerts Queen Esther.
+As Admatha denies these acts of treachery, this gives Haman the advantage to play both sides.
+In secret, he kills the eunuchs, takes their poison, and lies to Esther that he interrogated the eunuchs who "must've worked alone."
+Unable to sleep, Esther and Hegai leave the palace discreetly and discover Haman's secret gatherings where he routinely delivers nationalistic speeches to stoke deep-seated hatred against the Jewish.

+Later on, King Xerxes and Esther's happiness is short-lived after he misunderstands that Esther has been unfaithful to him when he sees her with Mordecai.
+Because of this, Xerxes stops summoning Esther and yet doesn't choose to summon concubines.
+Ups and downs occur; they both yearn for each other and yet are unable to communicate.